appelson/ICE_data/README.md

 # Immigration Data Explorer

-## Project
+## Project Overview
-This interactive dashboard is built to enhance transparency around immigration enforcement activities in the United States.
-This tool allows the user to create and export tables from data released by the (Deportation Data Project)[https://deportationdata.org/] and covers arrests and detention records from September 2023 through July 2025.
+The **Immigration Data Explorer** is an interactive dashboard designed to increase transparency and accessibility around immigration enforcement activities in the United States.
+Leveraging data from the [Deportation Data Project](https://deportationdata.org/), this tool provides a comprehensive view of arrest and detention records spanning from **September 2023 through July 2025**.

+## Key Features
+- **Interactive Exploration:** Dynamically filter immigration arrest and detention records by date and case status.
+- **Custom Table Creation:** Build data tables to focus on specific subsets of information relevant to your needs.
+- **Export Functionality:** Download generated tables in common formats (e.g., CSV) for further analysis or reporting.

-## Audience
+## Intended Audience
-Anyone interested in immigration data.
-This may be especially useful to journalists or immigration attorneys.
+This project is valuable for a broad range of users, including:
+- **Journalists:** To investigate and report on immigration enforcement patterns with empirical backing.
+- **Immigration Attorneys:** To gain insights into detention and arrest data that may support casework or policy advocacy.
+- **General Public:** To promote awareness and understanding of immigration enforcement activities in the U.S.

+## Data Source
+The dataset used in this project is sourced from the [Deportation Data Project](https://deportationdata.org/), an initiative dedicated to compiling and publishing detailed immigration enforcement records.

-## File Structure
+## Project Structure
+The repository is organized as follows to separate concerns and facilitate development:

 ```
 ├── README.md